 In Chemistry, pupils develop practical and analytical skills through topic-related exercises and longer investigations.
 Pupils are encouraged to learn via both written and oral presentation of collated material, and regular testing is used to assess progress.
 It is hoped that this allows the work to be enjoyed while confidence and understanding develop.

 There are plenty of bangs, flashes – and other exciting reactions to look at – incorporated into the lessons.
 There is also plenty to stretch the most able.
-Mr Jolliff has written a whole book of resources to this end, published by the Royal Society of Chemistry – ‘Chemistry for the Gifted and Talented’.
-The course is also designed to develop higher order thinking including metacognition.

 All pupils study Chemistry through Years 7, 8 and 9.
 This allows the National Curriculum Core to be covered and from November in Year 9 to start the GCSE course in Chemistry.

 The end-of-year Chemistry exam in Year 9 is particularly significant, as it provides Year 10 pupils with information on their suitability to study either three separate Sciences or Trilogy Award Science when selecting Science options.

 The three Chemistry labs are spacious and very well equipped, enabling lots of practical work to be done.
 All the Chemistry labs are well served in terms of fume cupboards, with space for five pairs of pupils to work at any one time.
 Alongside the Chemistry labs is a computer room which provides excellent opportunities to use Information Technology and Chemistry-related software.
 Classes are taught by Chemists with support provided by a qualified technician.